livingdocsIO/documentation/walkthroughs/metadata/examples.md

 There is also a new object in the `metadataFormArrangement` array.
 It describes how the editor handles the `slug` metadata.
 It has a form: `'bp-slug-form'`, and a custom service: `'bpSlugService'`.

-The form is an Angular's component and the custom service refers to some business logic code.
+The form is an Angular component and the custom service refers to some business logic code.

 The `bp` prefix stands for one of our downstream named: *boilerplate*.
 It's generally a good practice to namespace custom components.